dirkhovy/emtutorial/README.md

 # An Evening with...
 EM

 Interactive tutorial on the Forward-Backward Expectation Maximization algorithm.
-You will need iPython running on your machine.
+You will need iPython with Python 3 running on your machine.

 To run the notebook, open a terminal window, move to the directory where you downloaded the files, and start iPython, like so:
 ```